This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Pros

-• Sleek, low-profile design leaves the second outlet fully usable.
+• Low-profile design leaves second outlet accessible.

 Cons